 The Houseboat Museum in Amsterdam is really one of a kind.
 A lot of tourists that wander or cruise along the Amsterdam canals are curious to find out what it must be like living in one of the canal boats.
-Vincent van Loon, initiator of the Houseboat Museum, decided to give tourists a unique insight in living on a houseboat.
-He bought The Hendrika Maria which he completely renovated to become classical houseboat and opened it to public.
+Vincent van Loon, initiator of the Houseboat Museum, decided to give tourists a unique insight into living on a houseboat.
+He bought The Hendrika Maria which he completely renovated to become a classical houseboat and opened it to the public.

 The idea for the Houseboat Museum